 Renewable Energy Research

-Additionally, the Technology Assessment & Research (TA&R) Program is a research element encompassed by the Bureau of Safety and Environmental Enforcement Regulatory Program.
-The TA&R Program was established in the 1970's to ensure that industry operations on the Outer Continental Shelf incorporated the use of the Best Available and Safest Technologies subsequently required through the 1978 OCSLA amendments.
-The Program supports research associated with operational safety, engineering standards and pollution prevention.
-The TA&R studies related to renewable energy and alternate use are also available online.
+Additionally, the Bureau of Safety and Environmental Enforcement (BSEE's) Technology Assessment Programs (TAP) provides a research element encompassed by the BSEE Regulatory Program.
+TAP supports research associated with operational safety and pollution prevention.
+TAP (formerly known as Technology Assessment and Research (TA&R)) Program was established in the 1970s to ensure that industry operations on the Outer Continental Shelf (OCS) incorporated the use of the Best Available and Safest Technologies (BAST) subsequently required through the 1978 OCSLA amendments and Energy Policy Act of 2005.
+The TAP studies related to renewable energy and alternate use are also available online.